-When we find out that we're faced with a life-changing diagnosis, it is more important than ever to care for our bodies.
+When faced with a life-changing diagnosis, it is more important than ever to care for our bodies.
 What makes that difficult is a sense that our bodies have betrayed us with the news of an uncertain recovery.
-Adjusting to the consequences of a brain injury, stroke, or the onset of neurological illness can be overwhelming for patients and their families.
+Adjusting to the consequences of a cancer diagnosis, brain injury, stroke, or the onset of degenerative illness can be overwhelming for patients and their families.

-Often, the treatments carry risks as well.
+Often, the treatments carry challenges as well.
 Surgery, illness or injury may have permanently altered your body.
 Treatments such as chemotherapy and immunosuppressants can significantly impact your quality of life.
-You may benefit from guidance in managing a prognosis with a degenerative course or minimizing side-effects of medical treatment.
+You may benefit from guidance in managing chronic illness in yourself or a loved one, or minimizing side-effects of treatment.

 Whether your goals are athletic, artistic, or professional, you need to know how to respond to pressure when it counts.
 Be prepared for your moment with a personalized treatment plan to minimize nerves, boost confidence, and strengthen your ability to stay balanced, no matter what comes your way.

 Perhaps you're seeking support for a patient with a complex diagnosis, or you're treating someone who would like to minimize reliance on medications.
-I welcome collaboration with all healthcare providers, and enjoy providing continuing education talks to both physicians and therapists.
+I welcome collaboration with all healthcare providers, and enjoy providing continuing education talks to both physicians, therapists, and support groups.
+Please reach out if you're interested in setting up a talk or consultation.

 Neurofeedback (EEG) measures brain frequency activity.
 If any one frequency becomes dominant, we have difficulties doing the tasks with which the predominant wave is not effective.
 It appears that the state of mental (and, through association, physical) health is not the presence of any one wave, but the equal relationship between the different waves, and the ability flexibly face the changing demands of our environment.
 Excessive slow waves are often associated with attention and concentration problems.
 Excessive fast waves are often associated with anxiety.